AlexRogalskiy/ansifancy/README.md

 # ansifancy
-The AnsiFancy project (colorize the way to bright the logs)
+The AnsiFancy project (colorize the way to bright logs)